sonic-net/sonic-mgmt/docs/testplan/BGP-4-Byte_AS_Translation.md

 # Test name

-BGP Session Flaps
+BGP 4-Byte AS Translation

 ## Overview

-The goal of this test is to verify that the CPU and memory do not spike during cycles of BGP sessions flapping.
+The goal of this test is to verify that the 4-byte to 2-byte AS translation feature operates as expected.

 ### Scope